thomasjwebb/thomasjwebb/README.md

 ### 📷 Photography

 I have been into photography my whole life and you can see a steady stream of my photos at [my flickr](https://www.flickr.com/photos/7297815@N08/) or a more curated feed at my [photography blog](https://nonbinaryanalog.com).
-Self-hosted pixelfed coming soon but this blog is also on the fediverse at `@admin@nonbinaryanalog.com`.
+Self-hosted pixelfed at `@nonbinaryanalog@social.nonbinaryanalog.com` and the wordpress at `@admin@nonbinaryanalog.com` on the fediverse.
 I shoot both digital and film and develop b&w myself to control the kinds of results I get.

 ### 🦇 Music